Hotel in Italy

 A rented house in Pont-Aven Brittany

-I’ve also enjoyed staying in agriturismo establishments, where you’ll likely eat produce grown steps from your front door.
+I’ve also enjoyed staying at agriturismo establishments, where I’ve eaten produce grown steps from the front door.

 Unique Accommodation Options